 To make a sustainable change in Thailand

-The southern bay of Chao Lok on the island of Koh Tao is a heaven for divers.
-With over 40 dive schools on the island, this small village, away from the main tourist area, has all the benefits of internet cafes, restaurants and book shops, without the crowds.
-Your delightful guesthouse, on the seafront, has a restaurant, internet cafe and Thai massage area, runs yoga classes as well as a laundry facility and travel shop if you need help booking excursions to nearby Koh Pha Ngan or Koh Samui.
-For those of you wanting to go further afield, head south to Krabi & Koh Pi Pi Island or head north to Bangkok to explore the temples, markets and all that the busy capital has to offer.
+The southern bay of Chao Lok on the island of Koh Tao is a haven for divers.
+This small village sits away from the main tourist area, but has all the benefits of internet cafes, restaurants and book shops, without the crowds.
+Your delightful seafront guesthouse has a restaurant, internet access, and Thai massage area.
+Yoga classes are run there, and there are laundry facilities, and a travel shop should you need help booking excursions to nearby Ko Pha Ngan or Ko Samui.
+For those of you wanting to travel further afield, head south to Krabi and Koh Phi Phi Island, or north to Bangkok where you can explore the temples, markets, food, and nightlife that the buzzing capital has to offer.

 Details & Costs